Skip to content

 • something is wrong with you

-• you are dissatisfied in your relationship
+• you are unhappy with your partner

 • you want to act out everything you imagine